Apr 7, 2021

 ScanReach becomes member of the Norwegian Offshore Wind Cluster

 Reports show typical savings of around 5%, and in some cases, up to 10% fuel savings could be achieved simply by giving the bridge team real-time fuel consumption data, says Jacob Grieg Eide, Chief Business Officer of ScanReach.
-The Norwegian company has developed the world´s first wireless IoT platform that provides needed onboard wireless connectivity (OWC) onboard ships.
+The Norwegian company has developed the groundbreaking wireless IoT platform that provides needed onboard wireless connectivity (OWC) onboard ships.

 Its latest application for the technology, called ConnectFuel, has already successfully been fitted on ships where it links flow meters that clamp onto the fuel lines to displays on the bridge and onshore providing instant visual indication of fuel consumption as well as for a selected period.

 “A vessel’s fuel cost can account for up to 70% of its total operating cost.
 Feedback from the industry shows a strong belief that lack of instant fuel consumption awareness could lead to overconsumption of fuel,” Mr. Eide said.

 Until now, this has been technologically difficult or impossible to provide.
 It has been extremely expensive and complicated because of the cabling needed to transfer data around a ship.
 But, by using ScanReach’s onboard steel penetrating mesh of wireless nodes the cost comes down sharply, and the return on investment can be 10 times better than for conventional alternatives.
 ConnectFuel is also quick to fit, with installation taking as little as one or two hours. and can be installed by the crew themselves.

 The next installation will be onboard the Arctic trawler Olympic Prawn,